aberke/quiz-widgets/README.md

 - on creating question, make sure answers point to valid outcomes
 	- outcome exists and belongs to the quiz that the question belongs to

+Unresolved Issues
+---

+- Quizzes will not show up in MT live preview
+	- MT is under HTTPS
+	- quizzes must stay under HTTP so they can load in their arbitrary assets